JeremieLitzler/journal/docs/posts/2023-09-01-gardening-in-2023/README.md

 - one for the compost toilets
 - one for the kitchen and garden wastes

+## Autumn leaf harvest

+### October 30th and 31st, 2022

+- I picked up 4 trailers full of plane tree (_Platanus Platanos_)
+- The girls liked emptying the trailer, they loved rolling into the stack of leaves afterwards ;)

 ## Garlic

 ### October 31st, 2022

 - I planted about 130 garlic seeds (equivalent to 821 grams) in various areas of the garden in order to evaluate what the garlic likes most.
 - The garlic seeds was purchased from our main organic food store, because it was cheap and available.

 ## Strawberries